 So, if have just started using Lightroom and your photos are in a mess, or you are randomly pulling sliders in the Develop module and simply hoping for the best, you are definitely not alone!

 To help you get started with LIghtroom, I created a Starter Kit for you!
 You can get your hands on a guide to importing, an editing checklist and an export cheat sheet that will help you take the first steps.
-Just click on the image below to grab it:
+Download your Lightroom Starter Kit here.

 Myth #2 - "I can watch a Youtube Video and learn how to edit my photos from there"